 Car insurance for young drivers and P-platers.

-Car insurance for P-platers (provisional drivers) in Australia can be more expensive than for experienced drivers due to the higher statistical risk of young and inexperienced drivers being involved in accidents.
+Car insurance for P-platers (provisional drivers) in Australia can be more expensive than for experienced drivers in part due to the higher statistical risk of young and inexperienced drivers being involved in accidents.1

 What makes car insurance premiums higher for P-platers?